Open-I-Beam/swift-install/README.md

         * [host_vars/md1](https://github.com/Open-I-Beam/swift-install/blob/master/provisioning/inventory/host_vars/md1)
     * With the following precidence:
         * all < swift-storage < swift-md < md1
-2. The following variables should be declared:
+2. The following variables should be declared: ( remember that in a case of a different configuration of a specific host, the variable can be redefined in its group_vars/host file for some specific host)
     * in [group_vars/all](https://github.com/Open-I-Beam/swift-install/blob/master/provisioning/inventory/group_vars/all):
          * global_log_verbose: False
          * global_log_debug: False